xXMacMillanXx/local-media-provider/readme.md

 ## What currently works

  - videos can be played (only HTML video tag / browser supported formats)
- - files and folders are listed in the sidebar
+ - files and folders are listed in the sidebar (only web supported formats)
  - sidebar can be filtered / searched with the topbar

 ## Which additions are planned?

 ### Want to add

- - setting filters for files listed in the sidebar (e.g. mp4, webm - filetypes)
+ - *currently empty*

 ### Might add